 Coconut fat appears to have both chemopreventive and tumor promoting qualities—study findings are mixed.
 One study reported that carcinogen-induced mammary tumors in mice were reduced by a coconut oil compared to a corn oil diet.
-However, coconut oil is a source of myristic acid (18% of total), an omega-5 saturated fatty acid that has been found to be associated with increased breast cancer risk.
+However, coconut oil is a source of myristic acid, which has been linked to increased breast cancer risk.

 One population study in the Philippines found a strong positive association between boiling food in coconut milk (such as in the preparation of yellow coconut curries) and the risk of breast cancer.
 Another study reported that women in Crete with high levels of myristic acid in their fat tissue were at higher risk of breast cancer than women with low levels.